 - The whole premise of Scandinavia and the World is that the characters representing the countries are National Stereotypes.

 - Polandball, also known as Countryballs is basically a webcomic born in 4chan about Polandball and his relationship with the other countryballs, all of them represent National Stereotypes based on actual conducts of every country translated into a personality.
 First based only on Europe and US, there's already the whole world pictured as countryball (also, not just limited to countries, there're also countyballs and even planetballs).

 - Total Trauma deconstructs the Total Drama series' usage of this trope.
-All of the contestants were pigeonholed by the producers into their stereotypes and were so deeply affected by it that it started to harmfully influence their behaviour.
+All of the contestants were pigeonholed by the producers into their stereotypes and were so deeply affected by it that it started to harmfully influence their behaviour, particularly with Heather feeling guilt over her role as an Alpha Bitch and Duncan getting arrested because he was so desperate to prove he was still a tough delinquent.
 When they're all adults after the end of the show, many have had their lives irreparably damaged by it, with some even completely changing their identities to get away from their past selves.

 - Wacky Races might be one of the oldest examples of this trope.
-It features a couple of stereotypical cavemen, a Red-plica Baron, a couple of army stereotypes, a mob of stereotypical gangsters, a super-genius scientist inventor, a lazy hillbilly with a pet bear, a stereotype lumberjack with a pet beaver, The Chick who is a Girly Girl obsessed with her looks, and a Dastardly Whiplash-style villain.
-There's also a racer whose main trait is being a racer, who serves as this cast's "Normal Guy".
+It features a couple of stereotypical cavemen, a Red-plica Baron, a couple of army stereotypes, a mob of stereotypical gangsters, a super-genius scientist inventor, a lazy hillbilly with a pet bear, a stereotype lumberjack with a pet beaver, a macho hero with a Lantern Jaw of Justice, The Chick who is a Girly Girl obsessed with her looks, and a Dastardly Whiplash-style villain.

 - Drawn Together characters represent (and parody) reality show stereotypes, combining them with cartoon genre archetypes.
 Captain Hero, for example, parodies the macho jock stereotype and the confident, powerful superhero.